-Such magicians also devise tricks in accordance with the age of the kids as also their interests so that the show is a memorable experience for all those who have watched it.
+Such magicians also devise tricks in accordance with the age of the kids and their interests so the show is a memorable experience for all those who have watched it.

-it entertaining so that they have pleasant memories to carry with them.
+Ultimately, the aim of the show is to induce a smile on the faces of the children and make it entertaining so that they have many pleasant memories to take away with them.
 Balance the magic tricks and kids will be happy.

-Something like broken toothpick, mind reading and cut and restores string are ideal to start with and as the kid becomes more adept, he can be shown how to deal with cards.
+Showing children tricks like broken toothpick, mind reading and cut and restores string are ideal to start with and as the children become more adept, they can be shown how to deal with cards.

 As children pick up these tricks they not only develop confidence but sharp mental faculties and manual dexterity as well.
-On his part, the magician must also set a good example while dealing with his young pupils and some of the must-have attributes are -
+On their part, the magicians must also set a good example while dealing with their young pupils and some of the must-have attributes are:

-• A good memory – Every good magician whether he performs for kids like Ryan Oakes or is capable of complicated magic like David Blaine, performs tricks from his memory.
+All good magicians whether they perform for kids as does Ryan Oakes or are capable of complicated magic like David Blaine, perform tricks from their memories.

 So while picking up the easier tricks, children need to use their memory a great deal in recalling all the steps, method of operation and all the paraphernalia that would be required.

-• Dexterity with hands – Magic entails swift and smooth movements of hands as also a great degree of hand-eye coordination.
+hands and also a great degree of hand-eye coordination.
+This undoubtedly

 requires hours of practice and dedication to ensure that every trick is

-• Powerful presence – It is imperative for a magician to maintain a powerful presence on stage as then only will he be able to carry out all his magic tricks with grace and aplomb.
+It is imperative for magicians to maintain a powerful presence on stage as only then will they be able to carry out all their magic tricks with grace and aplomb.

-• Choosing tricks – The chosen tricks should match up to the intellect of the kids as also their academic level failing which they are likely to lose interest.
+The chosen tricks should coincide with the intellect of the kids and their academic level.
+Failure to follow this principle could mean that the children lose interest.